privong/papers-in-markdown/aastex62/demo.md

 However, the Markdown used to generate this article should work in the demonstration files for the other journals.

 The templates are different because each journal has different options and handling of author lists, abstracts, and metadata.
-For example collaboration information can be provded to AAS Journals, but not to MNRAS or A&A.
+For example collaboration information can be provided to AAS Journals, but not to MNRAS or A&A.
 Hence it makes some sense to keep the Markdown templates separate for these journals.
 However, if a manuscript is prepared using the Markdown template for A&A but the authors later decide to submit to MNRAS, the only major changes needed will be to the YAML header in the Markdown file.